aureliancnx/Bubulle-Norminette/README.md

 # Contributors
  - aureliancnx : Bubble developer
  - Payne : name idea & moral support
- - all the people who test the norminette and give me feedback to improve Bubble. <3
+ - everyone who test the norminette and give me feedback to improve Bubble. <3

- Would you also like to participate in the development and improvement of norminette?
+ Would you also like to participate in the development and improvement of Bubulle?
 Feel free to open a <i>issue</i> in case of problem or to submit a <i>pull request</i> for a modification idea.